ShawaizSarfraz117/MCW-Practice-Management-Software/packages/database/prisma/schema_notes.md

 ### 4.2.A Recurring Event and Unavailability Management (New Sub-section)

-- **Internal Events**: `Appointment.type = 'EVENT'` is used for internal activities like staff meetings, training, or clinician unavailability.
+- **Internal Events**: `Appointment.type = 'EVENT'` is used for internal activities like staff meetings, training, or clinician unavailability (which is an Appointment of type = 'EVENT').
 These also utilize `Appointment.recurring_rule` for series.
 - **Unavailability Blocks**:
   - A specific type of recurring 'EVENT' (e.g., `Appointment.title = 'Clinician Unavailability'`) used by clinicians to block out time.
-  - The system must prevent scheduling of client `Appointment`s that conflict with these blocks.
+  - The system must enforce that clinician Unavailability blocks prevent the scheduling of conflicting client `Appointment`s.
-  - Modifications to a clinician's recurring unavailability event (e.g., changing time, cancelling an instance) must trigger checks against existing scheduled client appointments to flag and manage potential conflicts, possibly requiring staff intervention.
+  - Modifications to a clinician's recurring unavailability event (e.g., changing time, cancelling an instance) must trigger checks against existing scheduled client `Appointment`(s) to flag and manage potential conflicts.
+Staff are then responsible for manually contacting affected clients to reschedule.
 - **Attendees for Events**: For simple internal events, attendees might be listed in `Appointment.title` or a description field.
 For events requiring formal tracking of `User` attendance, a separate linking mechanism or model might be considered in future iterations.

 ### 4.3 Billing Workflow